- Sherman Law LLP

 Family Law & Dispute Resolution

-When appropriate, Aubrey advocates for his clients before the family court and provides knowledgeable and highly-skilled litigation services, including conferences, motions, trials, and appeals.
-He carefully and strategically advances the interests of his clients while seeking timely resolution of disputes.
+When necessary, Aubrey advocates for his clients in family court, providing knowledgeable and highly skilled litigation services, including conferences, motions, trials, and appeals.

 Collaborative Divorce

-Aubrey is a fellow of the International Academy of Collaborative Professionals.
-He advocates for collaborative practice as a better way to separate and divorce than traditional adversarial litigation.
-Aubrey has had the opportunity to learn at the IACP Global Virtual Institute from several preeminent authorities and international collaborative practitioners, including Nancy J. Ross (Los Gatos, CA) family professional and co-founder of the Collaborative Divorce process, Pauline Tesler (Mill Valley, CA) lawyer/author, and Stephen Sulmeyer (San Francisco, CA) lawyer/mediator and clinical psychologist.
+Aubrey's commitment to lifelong learning has led him to study at the IACP Global Virtual Institute under several esteemed authorities and international collaborative practitioners, including Nancy J. Ross (Los Gatos, CA) family professional and co-founder of the Collaborative Divorce process, Pauline Tesler (Mill Valley, CA) lawyer/author, and Stephen Sulmeyer (San Francisco, CA) lawyer/mediator and clinical psychologist.

 Family Mediation & Intergenerational (Elder) Mediation

-Aubrey is an alumnus of the advanced mediation, conflict management, and negotiation programs at the Program on Negotiation at Harvard Law School.
-He is a graduate of the conflict management and mediation certificate program through the Institute of Peace and Conflict Studies at Conrad Grebel University College at the University of Waterloo.
-Aubrey obtained certificates in dispute resolution through the ADR Institute of Ontario with a focus on conflict and negotiation theory and the mediation process.
-He has completed advanced family mediation training through Family Mediation Training Canada in the insight approach (Picard) and the interest-based approach (Fisher/Ury) designed by Jennifer Suzor and Madam Justice L. Madsen of the Superior Court of Justice.
-Aubrey completed his intergenerational and elder mediation training with Elizabeth Sterritt.
+Aubrey is an alumnus of advanced mediation, conflict management, and negotiation programs at the Program on Negotiation at Harvard Law School.
+He graduated from the conflict management and mediation certificate program at the Institute of Peace and Conflict Studies at Conrad Grebel University College at the University of Waterloo, and obtained certificates in dispute resolution through the ADR Institute of Ontario, focusing on conflict and negotiation theory and the mediation process.
+He has completed advanced family mediation training through Family Mediation Training Canada in both the insight approach (Picard) and the interest-based approach (Fisher/Ury), designed by Jennifer Suzor and Madam Justice L. Madsen of the Ontario Court of Appeal.
+Additionally, he completed intergenerational and elder mediation training with Elizabeth Sterritt.

-Aubrey currently serves on the Board of Directors of the Ontario Association for Family Mediation.
-He is a member of the Family Dispute Resolution Institute of Ontario, and the Association of Family and Conciliation Courts
+Aubrey is a member with Family Dispute Resolution Institute of Ontario and the Association of Family and Conciliation Courts.

 Collaborative Divorce Mediation

-Aubrey offers collaborative divorce mediation, which is an extension of collaborative divorce that involves a neutral lawyer-mediator and a family professional who work collaboratively with the couple to get over legal, financial, and emotional hurdles in order to reach mutually acceptable agreements.
-This consensual dispute resolution process offers the best of collaborative divorce and mediation by combining the most successful strategies of collaborative divorce with the
+Aubrey offers collaborative divorce mediation, which extends collaborative divorce to include a neutral lawyer-mediator and a family professional who work together with the couple to navigate legal, financial, and emotional hurdles, ultimately reaching mutually acceptable agreements.
+This consensual dispute resolution process combines the best aspects of collaborative divorce with the cost-effectiveness of mediation, achieving outstanding success.

 Estate Planning & Administration

-Aubrey's focus in his estate planning practise goes beyond a review of the financial capital and includes the intellectual, social, human and spiritual aspects when working with families of wealth.
-Once Aubrey has a clear picture of the people that are important to his clients and their goals, he works with each client to create a comprehensive estate plan that satisfies the financial and emotional goals while being purposeful and family-focused.
+Aubrey's focus in estate planning extends beyond financial capital to encompass the intellectual, social, human, and spiritual dimensions when working with families of wealth.
+Once he understands the key individuals and goals important to his clients, he collaborates with them to create comprehensive estate plans that fulfill both financial and emotional objectives while remaining purposeful and family-centered.

-Aubrey prepares estate plans that transfer wealth in a way that energizes, motivates and creates opportunity for beneficiaries and avoids creating strife, anxiety, disharmony and bitterness.
-He assists clients in drafting comprehensive Wills and Trusts to meet their goals, protect their legacy, and to minimize taxation and probate fees.
-He provides clients with succession planning advice with respect to business and corporate interests working alongside their corporate lawyer and accountant.
+His commitment to offering estate planning options that facilitate wealth transfer in ways that energize, motivate, and create opportunities for beneficiaries drives Aubrey to provide services that meet his clients' needs.
+He assists clients in drafting comprehensive Wills and Trusts to protect their legacy, minimize taxation and probate fees, and achieve their goals.
+He also provides succession planning advice regarding business and corporate interests, working alongside corporate lawyers and accountants.

 A trusted and vetted legal professional